Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: The Lagrangian Formulation

 Letting dots now denote derivatives with respect to $\lambda$,

 we obtain the following differential relationships:

 Our action functional then becomes

-This formula for the system's action functional is reparametrization invariant, meaning that it would maintain its form if we were to carry out any subsequent smooth, strictly monotonic change of parametrization $\lambda\mapsto\lambda\left(\lambda^{\prime}\right)$:
+This formula for the system's action functional is reparametrization invariant, meaning that it would maintain its form if we were to carry out any subsequent smooth, strictly monotonic change of parametrization $\lambda\mapsto\lambda\parens{\lambda^{\prime}}$:

 Reparametrization invariance is an example of a gauge invariance, meaning a redefinition of the system's degrees of freedom that leaves all the system's physically observable features unchanged.
+A gauge invariance represents a ``redundancy'' in the mathematical description of a physical system, in the sense that if we were to redefine the system's degrees of freedom according to a gauge invariance, then we would obtain a distinct but mathematically equivalent description of the same system in the same physical state.

 A gauge invariance should be distinguished from a dynamical symmetry, which consists of transformations that alter the system's physical state but leave the system's dynamics unchanged.
+For example, a Newtonian system of particles could have dynamical symmetries under translations or rotations in three-dimensional space, both of which would alter the system's physical state.

 We can formally regard the reparametrization-invariant formula \eqref{eq:ReparamInvActionFunctional} for the action functional as describing a system with an additional ``degree of freedom'' $t$ and a modified Lagrangian